Christian Yelich Player Props: Brewers vs. Mariners

 Christian Yelich At The Plate

-- He has homered in two of 17 games played this season, and in 2.5% of his plate appearances.
+- He has scored in 11 of 18 games this year, and more than once 6 times.

-- In four games this year, Yelich has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.